andyvand/sy201/README.md

 Class_Meeting | Name | Topic
 :-------------|:-----|:-------------
+08/21/18 | `cw01` | VM Tuneup and introduction to the python3 environment.
+This directory contains the code for our in-class demo `hello.py` and `calc.py`
 08/20/18 | `cw00` | Welcome and Course Introduction.
 My PowerPoint slides from the course introduction are available here.

 [Contents](#top)